Skip to content

 The delay in milliseconds between processing file changes that would invalidate the cache.

-This parameter could be also configured by setting DQO_CACHE_PROCESS_FILE_CHANGES_DELAY_MILLIS environment variable.
+This parameter can also be configured by setting the DQO_CACHE_PROCESS_FILE_CHANGES_DELAY_MILLIS environment variable.

 --dqo.cache.reserved-heap-memory-bytes

-This parameter could be also configured by setting DQO_CACHE_RESERVED_HEAP_MEMORY_BYTES environment variable.
+This parameter can also be configured by setting the DQO_CACHE_RESERVED_HEAP_MEMORY_BYTES environment variable.

 --dqo.cache.watch-file-system-changes

-This parameter could be also configured by setting DQO_CACHE_WATCH_FILE_SYSTEM_CHANGES environment variable.
+This parameter can also be configured by setting the DQO_CACHE_WATCH_FILE_SYSTEM_CHANGES environment variable.

 --dqo.cache.yaml-files-limit